 Sometimes, ski passes just aren't in your budget.
 Day passes at Vail and other iconic destinations can run upwards of $140 each.
 (Many Colorado residents invest in a multi-mountain ski pass at the start of the season so we don't have to pay the insane prices.)

 Or maybe someone in your group can't ski.
 Or, in typical Colorado fashion, maybe you're recovering from a skiing-related injury.
-(Luckily, you're in a pot-friendly state, so you're probably smoking cannabis for pain relief)

 In a slightly more awesome scenario, maybe you're snowshoeing with your snowboard on your back to reach epic backcountry terrain that can't be accessed by chairlift.
 Or maybe it's a weekend, and you just need to escape the crowded lift lines.